akien-mga/godot-old-wiki/GDScript.md

 ### Function Call on Base Class

-To call a function on a base class, prepend the "." to the function name:
+To call a function on a base class (that was overridden in the current one), prepend the "." to the function name:

 ```
 .basefunc()